-The national animal is, of course, the bald eagle, which soars around large expanses of water such as Katmai National Park, Alaska, the Hudson River in New York State, mangrove swamps of Florida and the Grand Canyon’s Colorado River.
+The USA's national animal is, of course, the bald eagle, which soars around large expanses of water such as Katmai National Park, Alaska, the Hudson River in New York State, mangrove swamps of Florida and the Grand Canyon’s Colorado River.
 Which is more than can be said for lions in the UK.
 Read more in our Wildlife holidays in the USA travel guide.

 If you'd like to chat about USA wildlife or need help finding a holiday to suit you we're very happy to help.

 The USA’s prolific and pioneering national park system is inextricably linked with wildlife holidays, as the parks were fundamentally created to protect wildlife and their habitats.
 There are thousands of hiking trails, but they are carefully managed to allow habitats to grow and wildlife to thrive.
 Watch elk roam free in Rocky Mountain National Park, bison or elusive wolves in Yellowstone, grizzlies in Alaska’s Denali National Park and golden eagles soaring over the Grand Canyon.
 Wildlife isn’t exclusive to national parks, however; you just get the most undisturbed viewing there.
 Head to Hawaii for extraordinary whale watching or Fort Myers in Florida for loggerhead turtles and manatees.
 Just an hour from Manhattan, you can see dolphins off Long Island and bears in the Catskills Mountains.

 Alaska is way up there, and way out in terms of wildlife watching too.
 A land of extraordinary national parks including USA’s largest, Wrangell St-Elias, take in tumultuous taiga and tundra with resident wildlife wonders such as orca and humpback whales, grizzly bears and wolves.
 Katmai National Park is a top spot for viewing Kodiak bears preying on migratory salmon heading upstream – if they can make it past the clambering claws.